Tanim-code/power-Bi-project/Cohort Analysis Using Power Bi/README.md

 ### DAX Measure for this Project:
-There are lot o Measure Uses for individual calculation
+There are lot of Measures Uses for individual calculation

 **General Measure:**
 1.  ```